arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-4.md

 return factors
 ```

 Basically, Bob Martin keeps adding the next assert, each time incrementing the number by `1`.
-That's the application of "*Triangulation*", an other technique described in Kent Beck's book, which is meant to be complementary to "Fake it".
+That's the application of "*Triangulation*", an other technique described in Kent Beck's book, which is meant to be complementary to "*Fake it*".

 ### Step 3
 Asserting that `factorsOf(3)` is `listOf(3)` takes to replacing `2` with `n`: